-lars (which in turn are based on analysis conducted by the BAT team 1-2 days after the event).
-Further analysis and improved measurements has been carried out only for a subset of these (e.g. Sakamoto et al. 2011).
-Since we wished to examine the entire Swift sample using the same data we used the GCN values to establish our selection.
-Fortunately, the differences are usually very small (a few percent) and the choice has negligible impact on the sample properties.
-Only four new GRBs would have entered the sample had we used the updated values on bursts where they are available: 060605 at z=3.78 (Ferrero et al. 2009), 060124 at z=2.300 (Fynbo et al. 2009b), 090102 at z=1.547 (de Ugarte Postigo et al. 2009c)26, and 090728 (unknown-z; possibly an R-dropout and at $z \sim 6$; Melandri et al. 2009).
+Unlike the other properties discussed in this section, the BAT measurements are subject to measurement uncertainties, and in principle values can change upon reanalysis.
+Our selection was conducted using values in the Swift GRB table, which is collated from values reported in the BAT refined analysis GCN circulars (which in turn are based on analysis conducted by the BAT team 1-2 days after the event).
+Further analysis and improved measurements have been carried out only for a subset of these (e.g., Sakamoto et al. 2011).
+Since we wished to examine the entire Swift sample using the same data, we used the GCN values to establish our selection.
+Fortunately, the differences are usually very small (a few percent), and the choice has negligible impact on the sample properties.
+Only four new GRBs would have entered the sample had we used the updated values on bursts where they are available: GRB 060605 at z = 3.78 (Ferrero et al. 2009), GRB 060124 at z = 2.300 (Fynbo et al. 2009b), GRB 090102 at z = 1.547 (de Ugarte Postigo et al. 2009c), and GRB 090728 (unknown-z; possibly an R-dropout and at $z \sim 6$ ; Melandri et al. 2009).
 No GRBs currently in the sample would be dropped from it.